cairachel9/diabetic/README.md

 Our experiment was conducted on the hosted Linux platform with NVidia Tesla K80 GPU.
 The environment was hosted by Google Colab and Kaggle.

+### Terminology

+Most of the tests are measuring two key aspects of the training model:

+* **Accuracy** measures true positive rate.
+** **Binary Accuracy** Whether the model can accurately predict an image is DR ** **Categorical Accuracy** Which category/stage of DR is the image in.
+** In our study, we will be using categorical accuracy in most of the time since there are 5 category of DR.  Categorical accuracy are lower than Binary accuracy.
+* **AUC** is an abbrevation for area under the curve.
+AUC is a more holistic measurement considering both true negative and true positive.
+The closer AUC is to 1, the better of the model performance.

+Other terminologies used in the report are from standard statistics domain:

+* **precision**: positive predictive value
+* **recall**: true positive rate
+* **sensitivity**: true positive rate
+* **specificity**: true negavite rate
+* **heatmap** measures the distrbution of precision/recall on each of the DR category

 ### Datasets
 #### Kaggle DR competition dataset